 There are many simple DIY ways to improve your garden shed – some that just involve a new paint job for the exterior!
 On the inside, consider using floating shelving, a fresh coat of paint, or even some extra windows to increase the amount of natural light to improve the look of your shed.

 Wood and concrete slab blocks are the most inexpensive option for shed building materials.
 You can also find a range of pre-fabricated sheds at a hardware store or online that have the pieces cut for you for an affordable price.
-Pre-cut pieces can also save you lots of time.
+This option can save you lots of time.

 Related price guides